ncase/covid-19/words/words.md

 (other arguments for/against masks:[^mask_args])

 [^mask_args]: **"We need to save supplies for hospitals."** *Absolutely agreed.* But that's more of an argument for increasing mask production, not rationing.
-In the meantime, we can make cloth masks!
+In the meantime, we can make cloth masks.

    **"They're hard to wear correctly."** It's also hard to wash your hands according to the WHO Guidelines – seriously, "Step 3) right palm over left dorsum"?! – but we still recommend handwashing, because imperfect is still better than nothing.